MRIs are medical imaging systems used to diagnose health conditions.

 The human body is mostly water.
 Water molecules (H20) contain hydrogen nuclei (protons), which become aligned in a magnetic field.
 An MRI scanner applies a very strong magnetic field (about 0.2 to 3 teslas, or roughly a thousand times the strength of a typical fridge magnet), which aligns the proton "spins."

 The scanner also produces a radio frequency current that creates a varying magnetic field.
 The protons absorb the energy from the variable field and flip their spins.
 When the field is turned off, the protons gradually return to their normal spin, a process called precession.
-The return process produces a radio signal that can be measured by receivers in the scanner.
+The return process produces a radio signal that can be measured by receivers in the scanner and made into an image, Filippi explained.

 Protons in different body tissues return to their normal spins at different rates, so the scanner can distinguish among tissues.
 The scanner settings can be adjusted to produce contrasts between different body tissues.
 Additional magnetic fields are used to localize body structures in 3D.
 There are many forms of MRI, but diffusion MRI and functional MRI (fMRI) are two of the most common.

 Because MRI uses strong magnets, any kind of magnetic metal implant poses a hazard.
 The implant can move or heat up in the field.
 Several patients with pacemakers who underwent MRI scans have died, patients should always be asked about any implants before getting scanned.
-Many "MR-safe" implants are now being made.
+Many implants today are "MR-safe," however, Filippi said.

 The constant flipping of magnetic fields can stimulate peripheral nerves, and some volunteers report feeling a twitching sensation in their extremities during the switching.
 The flipping also produces clicking or beeping noises, so ear protection is necessary in the scanner room.